julianritchey/project-1/project_walkthrough.md

 ## Portfolio planner
 ![Portfolio planner screen](miscellaneous/id_portfolio_planner_screen.png)
 The *Portfolio planner* screen provides users with a tool to draft and analyze new portfolios.
-Drafted portfolios must contain a name, an investment period, at least one ticker, and a total ticker weight equaling 1 across all tickers before it can be saved to the applications database.
+Drafted portfolios must contain a name, an investment period, at least one ticker, and a total ticker weight equaling 1 across all tickers before it can be saved to the application's database.

 ![Portfolio drafted view](miscellaneous/id_portfolio_drafted_view.png)
 ![Portfolio calculations view 01](miscellaneous/id_portfolio_calculations_view_01.png)